 - Paragliding at Barra da Lagoa, Lagoa da Conceição

 - Scuba-Diving at Praia Mole, Praia do Santinho, Praia dos Ingleses

 - Surfing at Barra da Lagoa, Praia da Joaquina, Praia Mole, and Matadeiro

 - Hiking at Lagoa do Peri, Naufragados, Lagoinha do Leste, Costa da Lagoa

 A short 15 minute walk from our hostel we reached these ‘natural swimming pools’ where you could enjoy views of Barra Da Lagoa along with rock jumping.
 Remember to keep your belongings close or bring the bare minimum.
-Although it is much safer that Rio/Salvador you can never be too cautious.
+Although it is much safer than Rio/Salvador you can never be too cautious.

 Top Beach choices in Florianopolis

 - Campeche Beach – A very long beach.
-Across the water you can see the famous Campeche Island.
-There were a lot of wind surfers out here when we visited.
-The weather wasn’t our best friend this day but it was awesome to watch the wind surfers.
+Across the water, you can see the famous Campeche Island.
+There were a lot of windsurfers out here when we visited.
+The weather wasn’t our best friend this day but it was awesome to watch the windsurfers.

 - Joaquina Beach – Joaquina has long been the most popular beach in Florianopolis but we preferred others.
 This beach is well known for its big sand dunes and surfing.